 Please confirm in your covering email that your work has not been published previously and has not been simultaneously submitted elsewhere for possible publication.
 (Or, if previously published, explain why you believe the work merits republication in Neo-Victorian Studies.)

 Submissions should be made by email with Word Document attachments.
-Use double quotation marks and bracketed references after quotations, citing author, date, and page, e.g. (Smith 1990: 35).
-For additional explanatory notes use automatic endnotes, indicated via superscript numerals (1-2-3 format) in the body of the text, placed immediately after the end of a clause or sentence (i.e. following a comma or full stop).
+Use single-line spacing and single spaces following quotation marks.
+Use double quotation marks and in-text parenthetical references after quotations, citing author, date, and page, e.g. (Smith 1990: 35), with references placed immediately after the end of a clause or sentence (i.e. following a comma or full stop).
+For quotations from film/TV, please include running times at the end of the reference.
+For additional explanatory notes, please use automatic endnotes, indicated via superscript numerals (1-2-3 format) in the body of the text; like references, these should be placed immediately after punctuation marks.
 Long quotations over three lines in length should be indented from both margins without quotation marks and set apart from the main body of the text via a blank line above and below.
 Please include a full bibliography, citing all reference materials employed.
 Examples:

 Ducornet, Rikki.
 1994.
 ‘A Scatological and Cannibal Clock: Angela Carter’s “The Fall River Axe Murders”’, The Review of Contemporary Fiction 14:3 (Fall), 37-41.